If your degree includes Arabic, you'll study in Morocco or Jordan (subject to availability of places in both countries).

 We’ll be in touch with you during your year abroad and you’ll have support at your host institution too.
 On your return, we’ll ask you to share your experiences and help you to make the most of your new and improved skills and experience.

 Your year abroad will introduce you to Arabic and Islamic culture, while strengthening your language skills — both in terms of greater literacy and in the formal and colloquial Arabic.

 You'll study at an institution that has been selected for its high-quality methods of teaching and success in running TAFL (Teaching Arabic as a Foreign Language) courses.
-Importantly, the curriculum you will study during your year abroad is designed in-house and classes will be taught exclusively for our Arabic Studies students.
+The curriculum you will study during your year abroad is exclusively for our students.
 There will be constant liaison between your institution and the University of Leeds.

 Studying Arabic with another language

 You'll normally spend a year in one of the countries whose language you are studying, including a term in a country where your other language is spoken.
 However, a number of courses (such as Arabic with Chinese/Japanese/Russian) are five-year courses which require two years abroad.